SebasLee/Amazon-Assesment/README.md

 <img src="./images/requestACC.jpeg" />
 <br></br>

 The green circle indicates the requested changes for the repository that the owner can review prior to merging.
-If edits are satisfactory, the owner can click on the merge pull request button and confirm integrating the code.
+If edits are satisfactory, the owner can click on the **Merge pull request** button and confirm integrating the code.
 <br></br>
 <img src="./images/reviewCode.jpeg" />
 <br></br>